-Each of our product candidates is in development and will require additional clinical development, management of nonclinical, clinical, and manufacturing activities, regulatory approval, obtaining adequate manufacturing supply, building of a commercial organization, significant marketing efforts, and reimbursement before we generate any significant revenue from commercial product sales.
-We currently have multiple programs that are in clinical studies.
+Each of our product candidates is in development and will require additional clinical development; management of nonclinical, clinical, and manufacturing activities; regulatory approval; obtaining adequate manufacturing supply; building a commercial organization; significant marketing efforts; and reimbursement before we generate any significant revenue from commercial product sales.
+We have multiple programs that are currently in clinical studies.
 Three of our product candidates have advanced into pivotal studies, but such studies may not result in approval.
-For Ace-ER, we filed for conditional marketing authorization in the EU on the basis of results from our Phase 2 study, which study was originally designed to serve as a hypothesis-generating exploratory study and not as a pivotal study.
+For Ace-ER, we filed for conditional marketing authorization in the EU on the basis of results from our Phase 2 study, which was originally designed to serve as a hypothesis-generating exploratory study and not as a pivotal study.
 Additionally, the study had a small sample size, did not have a primary endpoint and had a pre-specified unblinding that occurred halfway during the treatment period.
 Accordingly, the data from this Phase 2 study are not as comprehensive or robust as data that are typically generated from a pivotal Phase 3 study.
-Although conditional marketing authorization initially allows for approval without providing comprehensive clinical data, marketing approval applications based on smaller and less definitive studies may entail a higher risk for rejection than the standard approval pathway.
+Although conditional marketing authorization initially allows for approval based on a positive benefitrisk assessment without providing comprehensive clinical data, marketing approval applications based on smaller and less definitive studies may entail a higher risk for rejection than the standard approval pathway.
 Additionally, our filing for conditional marketing authorization for Ace-ER represents our first application for regulatory approval of an investigational drug.
-In the course of interacting with the EMA on this filing, certain findings and observations have been made, including but not limited to safety and efficacy and deficiencies in our clinical processes and procedures, which we are in the process of addressing.
-However, there can be no assurance that our responses to these issues will be adequate such that we will be able to secure approval with the current filing or within projected time periods.
+In the course of interacting with the EMA on this filing, certain findings and observations have been made, including but not limited to safety and efficacy and deficiencies in our clinical and chemistry, manufacturing, and controls processes and procedures, which we are in the process of addressing.
+One remaining major objection relates to the clinical interpretation of the Phase 2 data.
+There can be no assurance that our responses to any of these issues will be adequate such that we will be able to secure approval with the current filing or within projected time periods.
 Even if we obtain conditional approval, it may be withdrawn under certain circumstances.
 In addition, confirmatory clinical studies would be required and could fail to demonstrate sufficient safety and efficacy to obtain full approval.
 We also currently plan to file for conditional marketing authorization for KRN23 for XLH in the EU based on Phase 1/2 and Phase 2 data.
 This filing would face similar hurdles.

 Some of our product candidates are in the early-stage translational research phases of development.
-Such early-stage programs will require substantial investment to reach clinical studies and regulatory approval, and the risk of failure for them may be higher than with our clinical-stage product candidates.
+Such early-stage programs will require substantial investment to reach clinical studies and regulatory approval, and their risk of failure may be higher than for our clinical-stage product candidates.
 For example, our collaboration with Arcturus focuses on an advanced but less established technology platform that will require significant effort and investment.
 A failure in that collaboration or our other early-stage programs may negatively affect our operational results.